kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/install-ks-on-linux-airgapped.md

    {{</ notice >}}

-## Step 3: Push Images to Private Registry
+## Step 3: Push Images to Your Private Registry

 Transfer your packaged image file to your local machine and execute the following command to push it to the registry.